nicholas-johnson/nicholasjohnson.com/packages/nicholasjohnson.com/content/intro-to-javascript/intro.md

 - In your web browser (in pretty much every laptop, desktop and smartphone in the world, perhaps more than once)
 - In a mobile webview powering the apps on your smartphone - many mobile apps are built using JavaScript
+- On your desktop.
+Apps like Slack, Microsoft Teams or VSCode are written in JavaScript
 - On your server - NodeJS provides a complete and powerful web server used by some of the biggest companies in the world, companies like Microsoft.
-- In your front end development environment - JavaScript powers Gulp, Grunt, Yeoman, Sass and many other tools front end developers rely on.
+- In your front end development environment - JavaScript powers Webpack, Sass and many other tools front end developers rely on.

 ## JavaScript is rather good (which is lucky really)

 JavaScript is often misunderstood.
 It it different to most other languages out there.
 This is because JavaScript comes from a different evolutionary branch to most other languages.

-Most modern languages descend from C. They have JavaScript is actually a dialect of LISP.
+Most modern languages descend from C. JavaScript is actually a descended from Scheme.

 ## Exercise: Saying Hello to JavaScript